You are here: HomeChange Guitar Strings

 How To Change Classical Guitar Strings

 I have little experience with classical guitars.
-Even though I started on one myself I played it like a steel string acoustic, rather than a classical.
+Even though I started on one myself I quickly moved to a steel string acoustic.
 Some of you may start out the same way, or you may be a true lover of the instrument.

 A Couple Cautions